 Wrong Genre Savvy: He's wrong far more often than he's right when it comes to his wild case theories, but he's also on the mark far more often than either he or Beckett would expect.
 Often it's clear that he's deliberately coming up with over-the-top or out there theories either because it would make a better story for him to write, because it would be really awesome if true, or because he wants to needle Beckett, rather than because he sincerely believes the theory is correct.

 Kate Beckett (Stana Katic)

 Brilliant police detective with an interest in and knack for solving left-field cases, and an overt exasperation for Castle's presence.
-Is a fan of Castle's novels.
-She does not want him to know this.
+She's a fan of Castle's novels and she does not want him to know this.
 He does.

-Action Girl: police detective that specalizes in tracking murderers.
+Action Girl: Police detective that specializes in tracking murderers.

 Adorkable: Quirks like playing guitar and being a comic fan aside, the wink and raspberry she does at the end of "Swan Song" is truly something.

 The Alleged Boss: Beckett is in charge of a team that loves her, but doesn't always obey her orders.
 Although she is the one giving the commands, the relationship between her, Ryan and Esposito is more that between friends and colleagues than that between a boss and her underlings.
 This is reinforced by the small age difference between them - while Becket is clearly more senior, she still looks and acts as a young woman.
 Summed up when Ryan and Esposito pull a risky and illegal stunt and are surprised when she chews them out.